rstober/getting-and-cleaning-data-course-project/README.md

 ### 4. Merges the test and training data sets into merged.df

-### 5. Aggregates and sorts each column by subject and activity.
+### 5. Aggregates and sorts each column by subject and activity
 * The result is a data frame named tidy.df that contains one row for each subject and activity (180 rows in total).
 * Each row contains the mean of all the observations for a particular subject and activity.
 (6 rows for each subject).
 * The rows are sorted by subject and then by activity.